What Is Dye Ink

 For general office documents or school assignments, these printers are perfect.
 Dye ink has been known to produce a wider color gamut than other types of ink, so color matching is strong.
 That being said, dye-based inks are affected by variable conditions as you will read in the sections to come, so to consider this a strength may be inaccurate based on the industry and usage.

-When paired with the proper type of media (paper/substrate) dye ink can produce prints that are high quality.
+When paired with the proper type of media (paper/substrate) dye ink can produce prints that are of high quality.
 Additionally, dye is typically lower cost per milliliter than other forms of ink, the cost savings may only be a few pennies per ml, and keep in mind you may be losing more than you are getting by saving a few pennies/dollars.
 Buyer beware, you get what you pay for!

 Despite being lower cost, dye inks have some limitations.
 First, they are susceptible to influence from water, UV rays, and scratching to name a few.
 Images that are vulnerable to fading, scratching, or discolored are harder to sell to customers that are looking for long life prints.
 Types of images that may need a long life are technical drawings that will be kept on file in a city’s hall of records, photographs with the intent of being passed down for generations, fine art replicas, or museum pieces.